-The legislative money laundering and terrorist financing requirements applying to all entities regulated by the Authority are as defined in the Money Laundering and Terrorist Financing Code 2013 (the "Code") and are:
+The legislative money laundering and terrorist financing requirements applying to all entities regulated by the Authority are as defined in the Anti-Money Laundering and countering the Financing of Terrorism Code 2015 (the "Code") and are:

-- "(a) section 9 of the Prevention of Terrorism Act 1990; - (b) sections 7 to 11 and section 14 of the Anti-Terrorism and Crime Act 2003; - (c) part 3 of the Proceeds of Crime 2008; - (d) part 2 of the Terrorism (Finance) Act 2009; - (e) part 1 of the Terrorist Asset-Freezing Etc Act 2010 (an Act of Parliament (c.38)) as it has effect in the Island; and - (f) the Code, and includes, in the case of anything done otherwise than in the Island, anything that would constitute an offence under the provisions specified in paragraphs (a) to (e) if done in the Island."
+- "(a) section 9 of the Prevention of Terrorism Act 1990; - (b) sections 7 to 11 and section 14 of the Anti-Terrorism and Crime Act 2003: - (c) parts 2,3 and 4 of the Terrorism and Other Crime (Financial Restrictions) Act 2014; - (d) part 3 of the Proceeds of Crime 2008; and - (e) the Code, and includes, in the case of anything done otherwise than in the Island, anything that would constitute an offence under the provisions specified in paragraphs (a) to (e) if done in the Island."

-At the beginning of the year under review, the Money Laundering and Terrorist Financing Code 2013 was issued by the Department of Home Affairs under the Proceeds of Crime Act 2008 and the Terrorism (Finance) Act 2009.
+During the year under review, the Money Laundering and Terrorist Financing Code 2015 was issued by the Department of Home Affairs under the Proceeds of Crime Act 2008 and the Terrorism (Finance) Act 2009.